-Barrow Connectors are the heartbeat of the Barrow Connection.
-The Barrow Connector Peer Mentorship Program, along with community partners Dignity Health, Ability 360, the Christopher and Dana Reeve Foundation, and the Arizona Spinal Cord Injury Association, offers an extensive training program to help people who have successfully adapted to a neurological disability to become mentors to another individual facing a similar circumstance.
+Peer mentors are the heartbeat of our Therapeutic Recreation and Adventures Program.
+Our peer mentors, along with community partners Dignity Health, Ability 360, the Christopher and Dana Reeve Foundation, and the Arizona Spinal Cord Injury Association, offer an extensive training program to help people who have successfully adapted to a neurological disability to become mentors to another individual facing a similar circumstance.

-Our Barrow Connector Peer Mentorship Program differs from other support programs.
-When a barrow connector meets the person that he or she will mentor, it initiates a long-term support relationship that continues beyond the hospital, all the way up through and beyond home and community reintegration.
-Our Barrow Connectors are proactive as they reach out and offer support, yet they are also aware that support is best offered when it is ready to be received.
+Our Peer Mentorship Program differs from other support programs.
+When our volunteer meets the person that he or she will mentor, it initiates a long-term support relationship that continues beyond the hospital, all the way up through and beyond home and community reintegration.
+Our mentors are proactive as they reach out and offer support, yet they are also aware that support is best offered when it is ready to be received.

 The process of reintegration can be a long one, and we realize that everybody progresses at different rates.
-However, participants in the Barrow Connector Program can be assured that when they need one, a Barrow Connector will be there for them, ready to help them on their way to living an active life!
+However, participants in the Peer Mentorship Program can be assured that when they need one, a mentor will be there for them, ready to help them on their way to living an active life!

 How to Join

-We have more than fifty Barrow Connectors of all ages living all over the state of Arizona.
+We have more than fifty mentors of all ages living all over the state of Arizona.

-If you would like to meet a Barrow Connector, or if you are interested in becoming a Barrow Connector yourself, please contact Tammy Abbott-Theil at [email protected] or (602) 406-3421.
+If you would like to meet a mentor, or if you are interested in becoming a mentor yourself, please contact Tammy Abbott-Theil at [email protected] or (602) 406-3421.